Setting up Eclipse IDE for Red5 Pro Development

 The following steps describe how to setup a new project in the Eclipse IDE that will be runnable under the Red5 Pro Server.

-If you have not done so already, start an account at https://account.red5pro.com.
+If you have not done so already, register for an account at https://account.red5pro.com.

-* The Developer Account allows for up to 10 concurrent connections, while the Professional license has no connection limit.
+* A Trial Account allows for up to 10 concurrent connections, while the Professional license has no connection limit.

 This is an abridged section from the Creating Your First Red5 Application example.